 The Kadey-Krogen 50 Open is also a good fit for those who are hands-on with machinery maintenance since its master stateroom is connected to the engine room.
 To give you the home feel – the master stateroom has two lockers and 12 cabinets where you can keep your necessities like clothing and other items.

-An office is also included in its facilities where you can do your work.
+An office is included in its facilities where you can do your work.
 Forward to the galley is a Sub-Zero refrigerator and freezer designed to hold large volumes of food for your long journeys.
-There is also a four-burner Wolf range, storage for dry goods and a dishwasher.
+There is also a four-burner Wolf range, storage for dry goods, and a dishwasher.

 2. Beneteau Swift Trawler 44

-The Beneteau Swift Trawler 44 prides itself for being elegant, classic, fast and modern as well as for being stable through the waves.
+The Beneteau Swift Trawler 44 prides itself on being elegant, classic, fast, modern, and stable through the waves.
 Speaking of speed, the 44’s semi-displacement hull makes it possible to cruise at speeds as fast as 21 MPH and up to 22 MPH.
 The trawler is powered by twin Volvo Penta D4 300-hp diesel engines.
 Its overall length is 13.87 m (45′ 6”).

-Beneteau Swift Trawler 44’s mahogany woodwork adds to the warm atmosphere of this trawler as well as a livable atmosphere.
-Inside this trawler are several storage spaces, three burner gas cookers, a sofa that can be converted into a double bed in the saloon, cabins, a huge foredeck, a cabin top sunpad area, and a large cockpit with a protective door.
+Beneteau Swift Trawler 44’s mahogany woodwork adds to the warm and livable atmosphere of this trawler.
+Inside this trawler are several storage spaces, three burner gas cookers, a sofa that can be converted into a double bed in the saloon, cabins, a huge foredeck, a cabin top sun pad area, and a large cockpit with a protective door.

 The flybridge area can be used as a barbecue area.
-A canvas cover which can protect you from the sun is also installed, and there’s also a sink and fridge installed forward of the flybridge area.
-You can also either steer from downstairs or at the primary helm station where you have lots of visibility.
+A canvas cover that can protect you from the sun is also installed, and there’s a sink and fridge installed forward of the flybridge area.
+You can either steer from downstairs or at the primary helm station, where you have lots of visibility.

 3. Fleming 55